-The first thing to establish, through the usual searches and enquiries, is the ownership of the land and space in which you wish to erect scaffolding and any surrounding rights - such as rights of light or air.
-Broadly, the answer will be one of either: the local authority, your lessor (if you own a lease), or a neighbouring private owner.
+The first thing to establish, through the usual searches and enquiries, is the ownership of the land and space in which you wish to erect scaffolding and any surrounding rights – such as rights of light or air.
+Broadly, the answer will be one of either: the local authority, your lessor or freeholder (if you own a lease), or a neighbouring private owner.
 Where proposed scaffolding crosses land or space of different ownerships you may need several licences.
-These notes now deal with each of those types of consent.

 If you are erecting scaffolding over a public pavement or road you should first find out which authority controls it.
 Highways of course include pavements as well as roads.
 Before erecting scaffolding over a highway it is necessary to obtain the authority’s licence in writing pursuant to section 169 of the Highways Act 1980.
 On receiving a proper application, supported by whatever particulars in connection with the proposed structure the authority may reasonably demand, the authority must issue a licence unless it can show one of the available grounds of refusal.
 Those grounds are, first, that the structure could cause unreasonable obstruction and, secondly, that an alternative design of structure that would cause less obstruction could conveniently be used for the work in question.
 There is an application fee payable (that has to be no more than reasonable – typically this is around £250) and there is a right of appeal to the magistrates court in case of a refusal.